-For some people identifying their Skills Triangle (Final) is quite difficult and the paths to mastery is far beyond their current grasp.
+For some people identifying their Target Skill Triangle is quite difficult and the paths to mastery is far beyond their current grasp.

 Don’t be intimidated.
-A simple way to get on the right path is to find job posting of similar Roles to identify the Skills they value.
-In this way, we can start small and as we begin to master the Game we can eventually grow and upgrade both our Current and Final Skill Triangles.
+A simple way to get on the right path is to find job postings of similar Roles to identify the Skills they value.
+In this way, we can start small and as we begin to master the Game we can eventually grow and upgrade both our Current and Target Skill Triangles.

 Look up job postings for your Role

 Let’s say you want to play the Role of a UX (User Experience) Designer.
 A simple Google search online shows that the following companies value the following Skills for their UX Designers:

 - Excellent communication skills